-Well-kept records are essential to good child protection practice.
-Our Trust is clear about the need to record any concern held about a child or children within our schools and when these records should be shared with other agencies.
+Well-kept records are an essential aspect of effective child protection practice.
+Our school is clear about the need to record any concern held about a child or children within our school and when these records should be shared with other agencies.

 Any member of staff receiving a disclosure of abuse or noticing signs or indicators of abuse will record it as soon as possible, noting what was said or seen (if appropriate, using a body map to record), giving the date, time and location.
 All records will be dated and signed and will include the action taken.
-This is then presented to the designated safeguarding lead (or deputy), who will decide on appropriate action and record this accordingly.
-Any Staff member reporting an incident will receive feedback from the safeguarding lead relating to the action taken and outcome if appropriate.
+All reports are recorded by the class teachers onto CPOMS and these flag with the DSL or DDSL.
+They are then followed up by the designated safeguarding lead (or deputy), who will decide on appropriate action and record this accordingly, and feedback is always given to the member of staff reporting any concerns.

 Any records relating to child protection are kept on an individual child protection file for that child (which is separate to the pupil file).
-All child protection records are stored online securely and confidentially and will be retained for 25 years after the pupil's date of birth, or until they transfer to another school / educational setting.
+All child protection records are stored securely and confidentially and will be retained for 25 years after the pupil's date of birth, or until they transfer to another school / educational setting.

-In line with statutory guidance, where a pupil transfers from our school to another school / educational setting (including colleges), their child protection records will be forwarded to the new setting electronically if possible.
-If these need to be transferred physically, these will be marked 'Confidential' and for the attention of the receiving school's designated safeguarding lead, with a return address on the envelope so it can be returned to us if it goes astray.
+In line with statutory guidance, where a pupil transfers from our schools to another school / educational setting (including colleges), their child protection records will be forwarded to the new setting.
+These will be marked 'Confidential' and for the attention of the receiving school's designated safeguarding lead, with a return address on the envelope so it can be returned to us if it goes astray.
 We will obtain evidence that the paperwork has been received by the new school and then destroy any copies held in our school.
 Where appropriate, the designated safeguarding lead may also make contact with the new setting in advance of the child's move there, to enable planning so appropriate support is in place when the child arrives.